 Bob’s INSERT statement is executed right away even if Alice’s transaction tried to lock all

-If you read my previous article about Phantom Read anomaly, and how it differs between 2PL and MVCC, you can draw some similarities between the Phantom Read anomaly prevention and the physical predicate lock support.
+In a previous article, I wrote about the Write Skew anomaly, and how it differs between 2PL and MVCC, Now, you can draw some similarities between the Write Skew anomaly prevention and the physical predicate lock support.

 Therefore, on most RDBMS, explicit physical locks can only prevent record modifications for database records that existed at the time of locking while future records can be added.
 MySQL is an exception to this rule, preventing

 INSERT statements against a range of locked entries.

 So, the very same outcome you get from using

 Serializable in regard to Phantom Reads or Write Skews, you also get by using explicit physical locking on a lesser isolation level (e.g. Read Committed).
 However, just like Two-Phase Locking, explicit locking has its price, so use it judiciously.